Patipolt/pybimscantools/README.md

 - Usually under C:\Users\{YOUR-USER}\AppData\Local\pix4d
 ```

-##### 2. drone harmony, drone mission planning software
+#### 2. drone harmony, drone mission planning software

 `pybimscantools` also associates with `drone harmony` software to visualize representations of construction site and partially automate the mission planning process.
-The user is required to have a working license with `drone harmony` as well as the `API_KEY` from drone harmony.
+The user is required to have a working license with `drone harmony` as well as the `API_KEY` from drone harmony. `API_KEY` is required to be entered in the program (e.g. `test.py`).

 ------------------------------------------------------------------------